csinva/csinva.github.io/_notes/ai/graphical_models.md

 - joint distr: $P(X_1 = x_1,...X_n=x_n)=\prod_{i=1}^n P[X_i = x_i \vert  Parents(X_i)]$
   - *Markov condition* - given its parents, a node is conditionally independent of its non-descendants
   - *topological independence* - a node is independent of all other nodes given its parents, children, and children's parents = *markov blanket*
-    - a node is conditionally independent of its non-descendants given its parents
+    - a node is conditionally independent of its non-descendants given its parents???
 - BN has no redundancy $\implies$ no chance for inconsistency
 - forming a BN: keep adding nodes, and only previous nodes are allowed to be parents of new nodes
   - want *causal model* - causes are first, effects are later
-  - *diagnostic model* - links from symptoms to causes
+  - ex. *diagnostic model* - links from symptoms to causes
     - requires more dependencies

 ## hybrid BN (both continuous & discrete vars)